Vyogami/dotfiles/README.md

 - Git: `.gitconfig` and `.gitmessage`
 - Gnome Shell: `extensions`, `extensions-settings.ini`, `gnome-settings.ini`, and `.themes`

-     > It is not managed by dotter! for more refer to gnome-shell [documentation](https://github.com/legitShivam/gnome-shell-configs/blob/main/README.md)
+     > It is not managed by dotter! for more information please refer to gnome-shell [documentation](https://github.com/legitShivam/gnome-shell-configs/blob/main/README.md)

 - Grub: `grub` and `themes`
     > [deprecated] it is not managed by dotter